xp44mm/Notebook/ConcurrencyCookbook/11 Functional-Friendly OOP.md

 }
 ```

-You can call InitializeAllAsync and pass in whatever instances you want initialized; the method will ignore instances that don't implement IAsyncInitialization.
+You can call `InitializeAllAsync` and pass in whatever instances you want initialized; the method will ignore instances that don't implement `IAsyncInitialization`.
 The initialization code for a composed type that depends on three injected instances can then look like the following:

 ```C#
 private async Task InitializeAsync()